Sociology of the Internet: Professional digital practice

-Although they have been reluctant to use social and other digital media for professional academics purposes, sociologists are slowly beginning to adopt them for teaching and research.
-An increasing number of sociological blogs are beginning to appear and more sociologists are joining Twitter, for example.
-Some are writing about the best ways for sociologists to employ social media as part of academic practice and the importance of self-archiving and making sociological research open access, as well as writing for Wikipedia.
+Although they have been reluctant to use social and other digital media for professional academic purposes, sociologists are slowly beginning to adopt them for teaching and research.
+An increasing number of sociological blogs are beginning to appear, and more sociologists are joining Twitter, for example.
+Some are writing about the best ways for sociologists to use social media in academic practice, the importance of self-archiving and making sociological research open access, and writing for Wikipedia.